 What is the Best Yoga Sutras Translation?

 Edwin Bryant’s Sutra translation remains authentic to Patanjali and finds a middle ground where the critical dexterity of his intellectual skills mix with poetic simplicity.
 Short translations by Gurus with minimal commentary are hard to judge.
-These are great for passionate beginners or to re-kindle a fading practice, however, to make yoga a life practice requires deep motivation.
+These short translations are great for passionate beginners or to re-kindle a fading practice.
+However, to make yoga a life practice requires deep motivation.
 Bryant’s translation brings more value to my progression in yoga than any translation I’ve read.
 He has let the sutras outlive Patanjali, and offers more than one interpretation to apply to our modern yoga practice.

 Ashtanga Yoga needed this, and that’s why teachers such as Kino MacGregor and Tim Feldman use this text in their teacher training.
 Profound books should enable transformation, the depth of Bryant’s translation will send you down philosophical wormholes for years.
 I’ve improved my Sanskrit vocabulary at a phenomenal rate with this translation.
 I can browse the thirteen-page glossary and identify most words now.

-My Ashtanga practice has also deepened by understanding how different schools of thought view Patanjali’s sutras.
-A few of the at least ten schools of thought tread on the fine line of atheism and solipsism in the book.
+My Ashtanga practice has also deepened my understanding how different schools of thought view Patanjali’s Sutras.
+A few of at least ten schools of thought tread on the fine line of atheism and solipsism in the book.
 Other schools frame pure devotion to Hindu deities or your personal God as the goal of yoga.
 This information is a necessary component to becoming a well-rounded yogi, and this book will be one primary reference for this blog.